alephgamma/RHCA-study-notes/3_EX280_study_notes.md

 ### Requirements
 * Create a cert and key
 * Using a new project deploy an http server with TLS
-* Deploy from quay.io/redhattraining/hello-world-secure:v1.0
+* Deploy from `quay.io/redhattraining/hello-world-secure:v1.0`
-* Ingress route: apps-crc.testing
+* Set a local volume for the cert and key

 ### Task breakdown
 6.1.
 Create the cert and key